3DOM-FBK/mesh-optimizer/README.md

 ## How the Pipeline Is Organized (Typical Workflow)

 1. main.py loads configuration and creates the working directory.
-2. cleanup_geo → produces the cleaned mesh.
+2. preprocess_model → produces the cleaned mesh.
 3. remesh → (optional) advanced remeshing.
 4. decimate → reduces polygons according to the target.
-5. improve_material → texture baking and optimization.
+5. texture_generator → texture baking, optimization and export to the final format.
 6. file_conversion → export to the final format.
-7. Final report with quality metrics and output sizes.

 ---

 ## Where to Look for Further Details

 - main.py — pipeline orchestration and configuration.
-- pipelines/cleanup_geo.py, pipelines/remesh.py, pipelines/decimate.py, pipelines/improve_material.py, pipelines/file_conversion.py — implementation of each step.
+- pipelines/preprocess_model.py, pipelines/remesh.py, pipelines/decimate.py, pipelines/texture_generator.py — implementation of each step.
 - config/config.yaml — parameters and execution sequence.

 ## Running with Docker